violaguy/gh-pages/_posts/2017-11-19-a-grad-students-jouney.md

 topics, material, and approaches drove me nuts.
 Joe had always exceeded my expectations of him as an advisor, supporting me in many different situations.
-He had even helped to secure a position in the department's summer research program after my major plans had collapsed at the last moment{% sidenote s1 I might write a post about this story itself. %}.
+He had even helped to secure a position in the department's summer research program after my major plans had collapsed at the last moment <!--{% sidenote s1 I might write a post about this story itself. %}-->.
 That affair in particular has served as a reminder of the reasons why I am grateful for Joe's advice and support.